Daviiap/sev-guest_device_mock/README.md

 ./configure
 ```

-You must have root privilege to run the configure script.
-It will generate the dummy VCEK and VLEK such as the respective cert_chain to both keys and move it to `/etc/sev-guest` directory.
+To run the configure script, you need to have root privileges.
+This script will generate dummy VCEK and VLEK, along with the respective cert_chain for both keys.
+Once generated, the script will move these files to the /etc/sev-guest directory.

 5. Now, you can build the code: